NSO-developer/nso-gitbook/development/development/developing-services/creating-a-service.md

 ### Step 4 - Add Python Code <a href="#d5e693" id="d5e693"></a>

-In a text or code editor open the `main.py` file, located inside `dns-config/python/dns_config/`.
+In a text or code editor, open the `main.py` file, located inside `dns-config/python/dns_config/`.
 Find the following snippet:

 ```
     @Service.create